 What is your overall evaluation of the apprentice's competence in interpretation of information?

 Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area.
-Discourant and a second a short if a section is Please continue on a separate sheet if required.
+Please continue on a separate sheet if required.